Nazz Nazz: Recording

 Bassist Carson Van Osten departed the group shortly after Nazz Nazz was recorded.
-The band did a few shows as a trio, with temporary bassists taking Van Osten's place, but before long Rundren also felt the tensions in the group were too much and quit.
+The band did a few shows as a trio, with temporary bassists taking Van Osten's place, but before long Rundgren also felt the tensions in the group were too much and quit.
 The album was originally intended as a double album but as its release date approached, the two remaining members of the Nazz (Stewkey and Mooney) both pushed for it to be pared down to a single disc, feeling that it was pretentious for such a new and unknown band to release a double album.
 The record label acceded to their wishes.
 Much of the leftover material was used on the posthumous Nazz III album.

 Release

 On first release in April 1969 there was a limited edition by SGC Records on red vinyl.
 Most SGC copies were on black vinyl.
+The album peaked at number 88 on Billboard's pop album chart.
 A reissue by Rhino Records in the 1980s was also on red vinyl.
 The album has also been released by Rhino on CD.